Affiliating your club with the BMC is a straightforward process and you and your members gain many benefits from doing so.

 As a BMC-affiliated club you can access many benefits, including:

-Combined Liability Insurance - all club members, whose names and addresses we hold, benefit from £10 million Combined Liability insurance world-wide
+Combined Liability Insurance - all club members, whose names and addresses we hold, benefit from £15 million Combined Liability Insurance world-wide.
+(For members who are resident in the Republic of Ireland, the total limit for Public Liability is £10m)

 Access to BMC Mountain Huts through the BMC reciprocal arrangement scheme where you may advertise your club hut on the BMC hut list, and make use of other affiliated club huts for club meets